THE ANATOMY OF A FIGHT

 It’s much more likely that a gun misfires or jams, making it extremely difficult to be accurate when an assailant is running directly at you.

 When shooting with an improper grip on the gun, the kick is wild and unpredictable, and a gun that’s being fired out of control can quickly result in shooting yourself or someone near you.
-A well-trained operator will fire one gun at the highest rate of fire that allows them to maintain accuracy.
+A well-trained operator will fire one gun at the highest rate of fire, which allows them to maintain accuracy.

 Sending two clips’ worth of bullets down the range will make a good amount of noise and might take out some neighboring windows, but it’s unlikely to actually stop the attacker.